danyfebrero/OpeningDoors/README.md

 ## Project Brief

-This project will allow the user to search a home value, and analyze selling and rental options.
+This project will allow the user to search a home value, and analyze the comparables.

 ## Requirements:
   * python 3.9